eclipse-vertx/vert.x/core_manual_python.md

 Sometimes an HTTP response contains a request body that we want to read.
 Like an HTTP request, the client response handler is called when all the response headers have arrived, not when the entire response body has arrived.

-To receive the response body, you set a `dataHandler` on the response object which gets called as parts of the HTTP response arrive.
+To receive the response body, you set a `data_handler` on the response object which gets called as parts of the HTTP response arrive.
 Here's an example:

     client = vertx.create_http_client()
     client.host = 'foo.com'

     def response_handler(resp):
         @resp.data_handler
 	def data_handler(buffer):
 	    print "I received %s bytes"% buffer.length

     client.get_now('/some-path', response_handler)

 The response object implements the `ReadStream` interface so you can pump the response body to a `WriteStream`.
-See the chapter on streams and pump for a detailed explanation.

 The `data_handler` can be called multiple times for a single HTTP response.